Cascading/lingual/README.md

 Lingual includes JDBC Drivers, SQL command shell, and a catalog manager for creating schemas and tables.

+Lingual is still under active development under the wip-1.0 branch.
+Thus all wip releases are made available from the `files.concurrentinc.com` domain.
+When Lingual hits 1.0 and beyond, final releases will be under `files.cascading.org`.

 To use Lingual, there is no installation other than the optional command line utilities.

 Lingual is based on the [Cascading](http://cascading.org) distributed processing engine and